dilaraonal/Python_Exercises/README.md

+### Exercises for Python Language
+In this project, 3 questions were solved using Python language.
+Explanations regarding these questions are given below.
 **Exercises 1**

 Write a Python script that calculates and prints the sum and average of the digits in the given string, my_str.